-- Are related to a need or goal identified in the approved care plan; - Are for the purpose of increasing independence or substituting for human assistance, to the extent the expenditures would otherwise be made for that human assistance; - Promote opportunities for community living and inclusion;

-Are able to be accommodated within the member's budget without compromising the member's health or safety; and o Are provided to, or directed exclusively toward, the benefit of the member.
+- Are related to a need or goal identified in the approved care plan; - Are for the purpose of increasing independence or substituting for human assistance, to the extent the expenditures would otherwise be made for that human assistance; - Promote opportunities for community living and inclusion; - Are able to be accommodated within the memberMember's budget without compromising the memberMember's health or safety; and - Are provided to, or directed exclusively toward, the benefit of the memberMember.
 Medicaid does not pay for the purchase of related goods or services that a household not including a person with a disability would be expected to pay for as a routine household or personal expense.
-Examples include, but are not limited to:

-- Goods or services that are considered primarily recreational or diversional; - Cell phones and cell phone service for members who are minors (these are items that LRI such as a parent/guardian, or spouse would ordinarily purchase for household members of the same age who do not have a disability or chronic illness); - Cell phone services including fees for data and GPS in excess of \$100.00 per month or more than one cell phone per SDCB member; - Cell phone services that include more than one cell phone or cell phone line per member; cell phone service, including data, is limited to the cost of \$100.00 per month; - Room and board, meaning shelter expenses (including property-related costs such as home and property maintenance, insurance policies, utilities and all deposits; and all food items other than nutritional supplements as approved in the SDCB care plan); - Purchase of usual and customary furniture/home furnishings, - Regularly scheduled upkeep, maintenance and repairs of a home, addition of fences, insulation, construction of storage sheds or other outbuildings, except upkeep and maintenance of modifications or alterations to a home which are an accommodation directly related to the member's qualifying condition or disability; - Regularly scheduled upkeep, maintenance and repairs of a vehicle or van, or tire purchase or replacement, except upkeep and maintenance of modifications or alterations to a vehicle or van, which is an accommodation directly related to the member's qualifying condition or disability.
+Examples include, but are not limited to: - Goods or services that are considered primarily recreational or diversional; - Cell phones and cell phone service for members who are minors (these are items that LRI such as a parent/guardian, or spouse would ordinarily purchase for household members of the same age who do not have a disability or chronic illness); - Cell phone services including fees for data and GPS in excess of \$100.00 per month or more than one cell phone per SDCB memberMember; - Cell phone services that include more than one cell phone or cell phone line per member cell phone service, including data, is limited to the cost of \$100.00 per month;

+Revision dates: August 15, 2014; March 3, 2015; January 1, 2019; October 1, 2020; July 1, 2024

+Room and board, meaning shelter expenses (including property_related costs such as home and property maintenance, insurance policies, utilities and all deposits; and all food items other than nutritional supplements as approved in the SDCB care plan);

-- Purchase, lease, or rental of a vehicle, including recreational vehicles; - Memberships/fees related to religious activities/events; - Purchase of animals and the costs of maintaining animals, including the purchase of food, veterinary visits, grooming and boarding but with the exception of training and certification for service dogs; - Purchase of insurance policies, such as automobile, health, life, burial, renter's, home-owner, service warrantees or other such policies, including the purchase of cell phone insurance; - Personal goods or items not related to the member's qualifying condition or disability, including clothing and personal hygiene products and accessories; - Moving expenses including but not limited to the cost of moving truck rental, gas/mileage, labor, storage, moving equipment and supplies; - Vacation expenses, including means of transport, guided tours, meals, tips, lodging or similar recreational expenses including fuel, mileage or driver time reimbursement for vacation travel by an automobile; - Costs associated with conferences or classes, including airfare, lodging, mileage/gas, or meals; - Training expenses for employees; - Professional housecleaning or yard maintenance; - Formal academic degrees or certification-seeking education, educational services covered by IDEA, or vocational training provided by the public education department, DVR; and - For electronics such as cell phones, computers (including desktop, laptop, and tablets), monitors, printers and fax machines, copiers, and other electronic equipment, no more than one of each type of item may be purchased at one time, and member electronics may not be replaced more frequently than once every three years. - Related Goods Qualifications Vendor Agency Provider: - Valid tax identification for the state and Federal governments.
+- o Purchase of usual and customary furniture/home furnishings, - Regularly scheduled upkeep, maintenance and repairs of a home, addition of fences, insulation, construction of storage sheds or other outbuildings, except upkeep and maintenance of modifications or alterations to a home which are an accommodation directly related to the memberMember's qualifying condition or disability; - Regularly scheduled upkeep, maintenance and repairs of a vehicle or van, or tire purchase or replacement, except upkeep and maintenance of modifications or alterations to a vehicle or van, which is an accommodation directly related to the memberMember's qualifying condition or disability. - o Purchase, lease, or rental of a vehicle, including recreational vehicles; - Memberships/fees related to religious activities/events; - Purchase of animals and the costs of maintaining animals, including the purchase of food, veterinary visits, grooming and boarding but with the exception of training and certification for service dogs; - Purchase of insurance policies, such as automobile, health, life, burial, renter's, home-owner, service warrantees or other such policies, including the purchase of cell phone insurance; - Personal goods or items not related to the memberMember's qualifying condition or disability, including clothing and personal hygiene products and accessories; - Moving expenses including but not limited to the cost of moving truck rental, gas/mileage, labor, storage, moving equipment and supplies; - Vacation expenses, including means of transport, guided tours, meals, tips, lodging or similar recreational expenses including fuel, mileage or driver time reimbursement for vacation travel by an automobile; - o Costs associated with conferences or classes, including airfare, lodging, mileage/gas, or meals; - Training expenses for employees; - Professional housecleaning or yard maintenance; - Formal academic degrees or certification_seeking education, educational services covered by IDEA, or vocational training provided by the public education department, DVR; and